leloykun/leloykun.github.io/content/ponder/steepest-descent-stiefel/index.md

 $$\texttt{proj}\_{T\_W\widetilde{\text{Ob}}(m, n)}(G) = G - W \text{diag}(W^T G / m)$$
 or in words, we subtract the component of $G$ that is "aligned to" $W$.

 Notice then that one of the constraints is concerned with the *size* of the columns while the other is concerned with the *direction*.
-These can be optimized indepedently of each other.
+These can be optimized independently of each other.
 Thus, the solution for $A^\*$ is then simply,
 $$A^\* = \texttt{col\\_normalize}(\texttt{proj}\_{T\_W\widetilde{\text{Ob}}(m, n)}(G))$$

 ### 6.2.
 Steepest descent on the (scaled-)Row-Oblique manifold